• Skip to primary navigation

 • Butter a 9” x 9” glass baking dish or spray with Pam.

-• Cut croissants into bite-sized pieces and set aside.
-In a large, 4-cup glass measuring cup add half and half, sugar, vanilla extra and eggs.
+In a large, 4-cup glass measuring cup add half-and-half, sugar, vanilla extract and eggs.
 Whisk to combine.

 • Place ½ the croissants in a baking dish and top with half of the fruit, creating a first layer.
 Next, place what's left of the croissants and fruit on top of that first layer.